- Second 1966 mono pressing

 “Central Park West”

-The stereo separation on this album is typical of that on all the Atlantic Coltrane albums: an empty center and all instruments panned hard left and right.
-Released after Coltrane had already moved over to Impulse and his contract with Atlantic had expired, this album was compiled from three 1960 recording sessions (two in one day on October 24, 1960), which also produced tracks for My Favorite Things and Coltrane Plays the Blues.
+Released after Coltrane had already moved over to Impulse and his contract with Atlantic had expired, Coltrane’s Sound was compiled from three 1960 recording sessions (two in one day on October 24, 1960), which also produced tracks for My Favorite Things and Coltrane Plays the Blues.
 (Fun fact: I’ve heard that Coltrane disapproved of this cover art, believing that the way it made his face look like it was melting was morbid.)
+The separation on stereo versions of this album is typical of that on all the Atlantic Coltrane albums: an empty center and all instruments panned either hard left or right.
 After ripping this album from my friend but before I acquired this copy, I got a hold of the same 1999 stereo CD my friend had, and the extreme separation made me especially interested in hunting down an original mono pressing.
-A copy evaded me for years (stereo originals of this album seem to outnumber mono copies about ten to one), but a couple months ago I was elated to find this copy at a local shop.
+A copy evaded me for years (stereo originals of this album seem to outnumber mono copies by a wide margin), but a couple months ago I was elated to find this copy at a local shop.

 As previously stated, “Central Park West” and “Equinox” are the moody standouts here.
-The former, a gorgeous, sweet ballad written by Coltrane and played with soprano sax, conjures imagery of a romantic couple strolling the namesake street bordering the world-famous park on a cloudy autumn day.
+The former, a sweet ballad written by Coltrane and played with soprano sax, conjures imagery of a romantic couple strolling the namesake Upper West Side street on a cloudy autumn day.
 The latter is a blues with a dark, foreboding underpinning whose happier “B” section ultimately gives way to solos of a more playful nature.
 These two songs are really the sole reason I hold this album in such high regard.
-The rest of the tracks don’t appeal to me enough to play this album all the way through every time (I’ve never been a big fan of the standard “Body and Soul”), though the controlled chaos of the pianoless trio on “Satellite”, which serves as one of numerous Atlantic-era predictors of Trane’s future direction at Impulse, has steadily grown on me since I came across this LP.
+The rest of the tracks don’t appeal to me enough to play this album all the way through every time (I’ve never been a big fan of the standard “Body and Soul”), though the controlled chaos of the pianoless trio on “Satellite”, which serves as one of numerous Atlantic-era predictors of Trane’s future direction at Impulse, has steadily grown on me.